Enrollments Currently Closed

 Case Study Assessments and Treatment Prescriptions

-The next Live Workshop (Part two) date is to be confirmed.
+The next Live Workshop (Part two) is on 6th Sept 2019.
 All participants MUST have completed the online component (Part One) prior to the Workshop.

 Course Content Delivery

 Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials and a hands-on practical workshop component.